Protect Yourself From Scams

 With your log-in details you have full access to your account settings - you can update your personal details at any time, adjust the types of messages you want to receive and decide when you would like to receive them.
 All of this is done through our secure servers.

 Registering with Action Fraud Alert

-Registering is free, simple and easy - follow the step by step instructions here.
+Registering is free, simple and easy: just follow the step by step registration instructions.
 Once you have verified your account by responding to the verification e-mail, you will be ready to receive messages from them, based on the location you have provided and the things you have said are of interest to you.